cse-labs/res-edge-labs/labs/debugging-application-dashboard.md

 - Click on "General / Home" at the top of the screen and select "Application Dashboard" to see a custom application dashboard
 - You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application")
   - WebV will have `0` requests per second because we stopped the WebV app
-  - Application will have `10.1` requests per second
+  - Application will have `0.2` requests per second
-  > Remember that we are expecting to see `10.2` requests per second
 - Keep "Application Dashboard" open in a browser tab to monitor Res-Edge Data Service requests metrics for the next section

 ## Open k9s for Logs